ReturnInfinity/BareMetal-OS/README.md

 These scripts depend on a Debian-based Linux system like [Ubuntu](https://https://www.ubuntu.com/download/desktop) or [Elementary](https://elementary.io/).

-NASM (Assembly compiler) is required to build the loader and kernel, as well as the apps writen in Assembly.
-QEMU (computer emulator) is required if you plan on running the OS for quick testing.
-GCC (C compiler) is required for building C/C++ applications.
-Git is used for pulling the software from GitLab.
+- NASM (Assembly compiler) is required to build the loader and kernel, as well as the apps written in Assembly.
+- QEMU (computer emulator) is required if you plan on running the OS for quick testing.
+- GCC (C compiler) is required for building C/C++ applications.
+- Git is used for pulling the software from GitLab.

 In Linux this can be completed with the following command: